sergiusens/snappy-docs/build-snaps/parts.md

 Python parts support standard Snapcraft options and the requirements option to point PIP at its requirements file.

-For details, see the complete reference and real-world examples of the [`python2`](/docs/reference/plugins/python2) and [`python3`](/docs/reference/plugins/python3) plugins.
+For details, see the complete reference and real-world examples of the [`python`](/docs/reference/plugins/python) plugin.

 ### Embedding a Python runtime

-While the Snapd System include a Python runtime, this might not be the one you need, and it might be updated to a different version or removed in a Snapd System update.
-This is why applications using Python should embed their copy of the Python runtime.
+While the Core snap includes a Python runtime, this might not be the one you need, and it might be updated to a different version or removed in a Core snap update.
+This is why applications using Python can embed their copy of the Python runtime.

 ## Snapcraft for Java, Maven or Ant